tienduoc/eclipse-plugin/README.md

 ## Features

-1. Only support Java for now.
-More languages (C++/Python/JavaScript/TypeScript/Go/Php) on the way...
+1. Java is supported now.
+More languages (Python/JavaScript/TypeScript/C++) will be supported later.
 2. Completely works offline.
 Your code is safe in your hand.
 3. Long completion result with length up to a full line.
 4. Rearrange completion items in a likelyhood probability descending order.

 ## Troubleshooting

-The local server is downloaded into &lt;home&gt;/aiXcoder/installer/localserver/current/server/.
+1. AiXcoder will be launched automatically when you begin to type code.
+2. When you start using aiXcoder on a new project, an indexing process is required to parse your code.
+This is necessary for aiXcoder to provide more accurate completions.
+3. The service is running as several processes including "aix-node(.exe)".
+You can safely kill the process(es) at any time.
+The executables are located in &lt;home&gt;/aiXcoder/installer/localserver/current/server/.
 Removing the folder and then restart VSCode will force this plugin to re-download the service.

-The service is started as two processes with name "aix-node(.exe)", you can safely kill them at any time.
-The plugin will automatically launch the service upon a completion event if not running.

 **Enjoy!**